josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 ---

-## 🔁 32.
-Repetition produces automaticity
+## 33. 🔁 Repetition Produces Automaticity

 Under severe pressure, cognitive capacity narrows.

-Repeated practice can make some necessary actions less cognitively expensive.
+Repeated practice can make necessary actions less cognitively expensive.

 That is one reason drills exist.

 The purpose is not:

-> make people mindless.
+> **make people mindless.**

 It is:

 > **make routine competence sufficiently automatic that attention remains available for the genuinely novel problem.**

-That is particularly valuable when:

-- tired;
-- frightened;
-- overloaded;
-- communicating poorly.

 ---

-## 🧠 33.
-But automaticity creates another problem
+## 34. 🧠 Automaticity Creates Another Problem

 A behaviour which becomes automatic can survive after the environment which produced it disappears.

-That takes us back to Afghanistan.

-A highly rehearsed response may become:

-> the obvious thing to do.

-Until the assumptions change.

-Then yesterday's competence can become tomorrow's error.
+Yesterday's competence can become tomorrow's error.

 This is the paradox: